adam-versed/agentic-ide-toolbox/architect-mini.md

      - Reference `${DOCS_PATH}tasks-example.md` for appropriate content depth
      - Follow the task numbering, status formats, and section organization from `${DOCS_PATH}tasks-pattern.md`
      - Match the level of detail in requirements and acceptance criteria from `${DOCS_PATH}tasks-example.md`
+     - We have a team of developers so try and create tasks that can be run in parallel where possible

   2. For technical-approach.md: